 NOTE: The financial representations set forth in this summary are based on the best estimates of the preparer at that time.
 The estimates are subject to change.
-At the time this summary was prepared, 2.50% per year was the assumed long-term inflation rate, and 1.00% per year was the assumed long-term inflation rate, and 1.00% per year was the assumed long-term interest rate.
+At the time this summary was prepared, 2.50% per year was the assumed long-term inflation rate, and 1.00% per year was the assumed long-term interest rate.